soumyadip1995/BabyGPT/README.md

 ## We support LLaMa for BabyGPT :zap: :zap:

 ### 1. LLaMa version -1 :llama:

 An implemetation of the [lit-llama](https://github.com/Lightning-AI/lit-llama) model has been ported to BabyGPT(based on llama- version 1).
 You can find the notebook here -> [llama_implementation](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/llama_implementation.ipynb) .
-Run the model , mfu has also been added.
+Run the model ,MFU has also been added.
 ```llama\python llama_model_v1.py```.
 Training and generating tokens has been provided below.

 Note:- We have ported ```build_rope_cache()``` , ```apply_rope()``` and ```RMSNorm()```  from version 1.
 We are also not using the  version 1 weights or checkpoints(these are for even larger models 7B, 13B, 65B etc).
 You can download the weights and port llama to your own version.